modtree/modtree/.github/PULL_REQUEST_TEMPLATE.md

 ### API Changes

   * At this time we cannot accept changes that affect the public API.
-If you'd like to help us make Firebase APIs better, please propose your change in an issue so that we can discuss it together.
+If you'd like to help us make Modtree APIs better, please propose your change in an issue so that we can discuss it together.